Pre & Post-nuptial Agreements

 - Review the agreement.
 Pre-nuptial and post-nuptial agreements should only last until the birth of the first child of the family or for up to a period of five years.
 A provision for review by way of a further post nuptial agreement after being married for several years should be included in the agreement.

-For more detailed advice from a specialist family solicitor please contact us on 02380 713060 for a free initial consultation.
+For more detailed advice from a specialist family solicitor please contact us on 02380 713060 for an initial consultation.